 See, you couldn't short stocks in China.
-Without investors scouring the market for weaknesses, those same housewives, cabdrivers, and fishmongers have been treated to nothing but good news.
+Without investors scouring the market for weaknesses, those same housewives, cabdrivers, and fishmongers had been treated to nothing but good news.
 That made them overconfident, overzealous, and then overexposed to an unquestionably richly valued basket of stocks.

 It won't be that way for long ...